axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-ITS-hub-registration.md

 ## Align token supply per chain

-The command `align-token-supply` from the `register-its-token.ts` script should be run to align the tokens supply per chain.
+The command `align-supply` from the `register-p2p-tokens.ts` script should be run to align the tokens supply per chain.
 This step is needed, since between the token registration and the ITS contract migration some of the tokens potentially could be transfered between the chains.
 The command will update the values to be as close to the real ones as possible.